Brainy Records is three AI models in a trench coat. Here's what each one does and why we picked it.

 - 30-second clip for anonymous visitors, to seed the concept.

-Lyria's long-form coherence is why we can ship actual songs instead of loops.
-Give it a style prompt, a tempo hint, and a mood, and it produces something that holds together from verse to chorus to bridge.
+Lyria's long-form coherence is why we can ship structured instrumentals instead of loops.
+Give it a style prompt, a tempo hint, and a mood, and it produces something that can hold together across intro, hook, breakdown, and ending.

 Gluing it together